City of Brampton Logo

 Features of Arts Inside Workshops

-• Learn from a different arts professional each month
+• Learn from professional artists

 • These professional development workshops can be added to your resume